 This is perhaps the most physically obvious side-effect of chemotherapy, and one of the most common.
 When chemotherapy is administered, the drugs can weaken the cells in your hair follicles and scalp, perhaps causing your hair to fall out and halting its regrowth.

-WHAT YOU CAN DO: Because hair loss can be quite an upsetting side-effect for patients, many opt to use wigs to help with the appearance of normality and to keep their spirits high.
-If this is something you choose to do, you will be able to obtain an extremely life-like wig either for free or at a discount, which can be worn until treatment stops and hair growth resumes.
+WHAT YOU CAN DO: Hair loss can sometimes be quite an upsetting side effect for people to deal with, so many choose to wear wigs to help with this.
+If this is something you choose to do you'll be able to get an extremely life-like wig either for free or at a discount which can be worn until treatment stops and hair growth resumes.

 An option that is sometimes available is the use of a ‘cold cap’, an item worn to reduce blood flow to the scalp, keeping chemotherapy drugs from having as much of an effect.
-This may lessen hair loss, but is not 100% reliable or available in all hospitals.
+This may lessen hair loss, but is not 100% effective and is not available in all hospitals.

 WEAKENED IMMUNE SYSTEM